adams-okode/messaging-gateway-service/doc.md

     return new RedisMessagePublisher(redisTemplate(), topic());
 }
 ```
-Next is to define Redis template to allow key/value data handlling this will also allow us define the serialization scheme.
-The below configuration will Serialize the values to Json before publishing, this will also be used to deserialize at the subscriber instance.
+Next is to define Redis template to allow key/value data handling, this will also allow us define the serialization scheme.
+The below configuration will Serialize the values to Json before publishing, this can also be used to deserialize at the subscriber instance.

 ```java
 @Bean